Conservative conference: Get off your Pelotons and back to work, says Oliver Dowden

 "Yet despite the incredible feats performed, ministers continue to want to stand in the way of progress and reform for the sake of a quick headline."

-The "vast majority of staff want hybrid working", added the union, and it was key to the government's plan to move civil service jobs outside of London.
+The "vast majority of staff want hybrid working", said the FDA leader, and it was key to the government's plan to move civil service jobs out of London.

-"The hypocrisy of ministers - who are happy to bank the savings in office space delivered by hybrid working but decry the practice for the party faithful - is frankly insulting to the dedication, professionalism and commitment of hundreds of thousands of public servants,"
+"The hypocrisy of ministers - who are happy to bank the savings in office space delivered by hybrid working but decry the practice for the party faithful - is frankly insulting to the dedication, professionalism and commitment of hundreds of thousands of public servants," he added.

+In a statement, the Cabinet Office said civil servants have been working hard to deliver the government's priorities "from home and the workplace" since the pandemic began.

+"Like other employers, the civil service continues to follow the latest government guidance and is gradually increasing the numbers of staff in the workplace," it added.

 Sales of Peloton exercise bikes - which cost £1,750 plus monthly subscriptions to online classes - surged during lockdown, although they have slowed down in recent months.